 5.3.1 For any course, or course cohort, with a professional experience component occurring during the central examination period, effort will be made to schedule all examinations during a minimum of one calendar week out of the three-week official examination period.

-5.3.2 If a clash between a professional experience placement and a scheduled examination is identified at the time of publication of the final examination timetable, a student may submit an application for a Deferred Examination.
-Such applications will receive automatic approval and the student will be notified in accordance with Section 15 of this policy.
+5.3.2 If a clash between a professional experience placement and a scheduled examination is identified at the time of publication of the final examination timetable, a student may submit an application for a Deferred Examination with evidence of the dates of the professional experience placement.
+Such applications will receive automatic approval and the student will be notified in accordance with Section 16 of this policy.

 5.4 Supplementary examinations